We focus on four complex health issues more prevalent in urban areas

 “The pandemic has led to children spending more time online to study, play and socialise.
 We know that children who spend more time online are exposed to more junk food adverts.”

-We can add context to individual stories to show how surroundings help or harm our ability to be healthy.
+We can add context to individual stories to show how our surroundings help or harm our ability to be healthy.
 This helps to make sure that our stories aren’t dismissed as the result of bad choices.
-And helps to explain why ending childhood obesity requires us to fix social systems and the world that surrounds us, and not just people.
+It also helps to explain why addressing childhood obesity means fixing social systems and the world that surrounds us – rather than just concentrating on people.

 “Like a lot of families in my neighbourhood, it can be a struggle to put healthy food on the table.
 The nearest big supermarket is two bus rides away.
 I work long hours, and look after my mum and my two boys.
 Compare that to the high street – there’s a flood of fast food places, and takeaways with gigantic portions everywhere you look.
 Fast food is cheap, it’s filling, and I can pick some up on my way home.
 Everyone is finding it harder to be healthy here – the healthy options just aren’t there.”